How does life insurance work?

 Each insurance protects your life in a different way.
 So the first thing to consider is, which types of insurance do you need to help you live the life you’ve planned?

-If you have a serious illness like cancer, then Recovery Insurance helps support you while you recover.
+- Critical Illness or Trauma Insurance: If you have a serious illness that's covered by the policy, like certain malignant cancers, then Critical Illness or Trauma Insurance helps support you while you recover.

 Everyone’s life and budget is different.
 So considering how much you want to be insured for is an important step.

-Income Protection Insurance is a monthly cover amount.
-E.g. You could be insured for a monthly payment of $5,000 if you can’t work as a result of injury or illness.
+Income Protection Insurance is a monthly payment if you can’t work as a result of injury or illness.

 Our Life Insurance Specialists are here to answer any of your questions.
-Or, use our Cover Calculator to work out a cover amount for your life.
+Or, use our Life Insurance Calculator to help you explore some of the considerations that go to deciding on an amount of cover.

-A Waiting Period is the length of time you have to wait after an injury or illness, before you start accruing Income Protection Insurance benefits.
-It could be between 2 and 104 weeks.
-(Shorter Waiting Periods generally cost more in premiums.)
+A Waiting Period is the length of time you have to wait after an injury or illness that stops you from working, before you start accruing Income Protection Insurance benefits.
+It could be 4, 6, 13 or 26 weeks (shorter Waiting Periods generally cost more in premiums.)

 A Benefit Period is the maximum length of time you could receive your Income Protection Insurance payments.
-It could be between 1 and 5 years.
 (The longer your Benefit Period the higher your premium.)

 To get the insurance plan that’s right for you, you should also consider how best to structure your policy.